fraym/crud-nodejs/README.md

 npm i @fraym/crud
 ```

+## GraphQL

+You can access the graphQL api at `http://crud:3000/delivery/graphql`.
+There is a sandbox available at `http://crud:3000/delivery/graphql/sandbox`.

 ## CLI command

 Use the `crud` cli command to automatically apply your crud schemas to the crud service.